aboutcode-org/aboutcode/aboutcode-data/README.rst

-used where needed in any object to reference one or more external identifiers and what is the source for this identifier (note: "external" is really a matter of point of view of who owns or produces the ABC Data.)
-An attribute with name suffix of "xxx_reference" may also be used to provide a simpler external reference such as "approval_reference".
+used where needed in any object to reference one or more external identifiers and what is the source for this identifier (note: "external" is really a matter of point of view of who owns or produces the ABC Data).
+An attribute with name suffix of "xxx_reference" may also be used to provide a simpler external reference, such as "approval_reference".

-For example this ABC Data could describe the external id of Party to a CPE and to TechnoPedia (here in a YAML format)::
+For example, this ABC Data could describe the external id of Party to a CPE and to TechnoPedia (here in a YAML format)::

     parties: